 Don't Feed the Animals

-In some tourist areas, including during group tour visits to Koh Phi Phi's Maya Bay and Monkey Beach, visitors are encouraged to feed the monkeys peanuts, bananas, or other snacks, and the macaques are so used to getting food from visitors that they frequently snatch it out of people’s hands, grab for it, or otherwise act aggressively when the food isn’t forthcoming.
+In some tourist areas, including during group tour visits to Koh Phi Phi's Monkey Beach, visitors are encouraged to feed the monkeys peanuts, bananas, or other snacks, and the macaques are so used to getting food from visitors that they frequently snatch it out of people’s hands, grab for it, or otherwise act aggressively when the food isn’t forthcoming.

 People who turn away (often in fear) or try to stop them from taking food are sometimes scratched or bitten.
 If your tour guide gives you bananas for the monkeys, you can decline to participate as it’s just as fun to watch the monkeys from a distance.